Resources

 Negotiator Styles in Bargaining

 I. INTRODUCTION Attorneys and business people negotiate perpetually.
 They negotiate within their own organizations, with prospective and current clients and customers, and with other parties.
 Most negotiators employ relatively "cooperative" or relatively "competitive" negotiation styles.
-Cooperative bargainers tend to behave more pleasantly, and they endeavour to generate mutually beneficial agreements.
+Cooperative bargainers tend to behave more pleasantly, and they endeavor to generate mutually beneficial agreements.
 Competitive bargainers are often less pleasant, and

 Three Reasons Why Negotiators Fail